What Percentage Is Your Body Water

 Introduction: The Vital Role of Water in the Body

-The human body is a marvel of biological engineering, and water plays a central role in its intricate functions.
+The human body is a marvel of biological engineering, and water plays a central role in its nuanced functions.
 It's not simply a thirst quencher; water is a fundamental component of nearly every bodily process.
 From regulating body temperature and transporting nutrients to lubricating joints and flushing out waste products, water is essential for maintaining overall health.
 But exactly how much water makes up our bodies?
 The answer isn't a simple, one-size-fits-all number, as it varies depending on several factors.

 What Percentage of Your Body is Water?
 The Variable Answer